The Interview Becomes a Model Interface

 Source Discipline

-Dates matter because employment-AI governance is moving quickly.
-New York City's AEDT law has been enforceable since July 5, 2023.
+Dates matter.
+New York City began enforcing Local Law 144 on July 5, 2023.
 California's employment regulations took effect October 1, 2025.
-Illinois Public Act 103-0804 took effect January 1, 2026.
-Colorado's SB26-189 creates duties beginning January 1, 2027.
-EU AI Act high-risk obligations are staged.
-Current legal and policy claims in this essay were checked against primary sources on June 25, 2026.
+Illinois Public Act 103-0804 took effect January 1, 2026, while implementing rules proposed in May 2026 should not be cited as final.
+Colorado's SB26-189 duties begin January 1, 2027.
+Regulation (EU) 2026/1744 moved Annex III high-risk requirements to December 2, 2027; the workplace emotion-inference prohibition already applies.
+Current legal and policy claims here were checked against primary sources on August 12, 2026.

 Source discipline also means not overreading compliance artifacts.
 A city bias-audit summary is not a validation study.
+A four-fifths calculation is not a safe harbor.
 A vendor explainability memo is not an appeal process.
-A model card is not proof that a tool is job-related for a particular role.
-An unresolved lawsuit is not an adjudicated finding.
+A model card is not evidence that a particular threshold is job-related.
+A human reviewer is not proof of meaningful review.

 What This Changes